Cogosense/DmcAccessServer/README.md

 the F2 key while the AMI bios is starting.
 Then select Ubuntu from the boot menu.

-In the Ubuntu installation, select the option to erase and reformat the internal SSD and then select the minimal install option.

-Set a user name.
+In the Ubuntu installation, select the option to erase and reformat the internal SSD and then select the minimal install option and set a user name.

-when the install is complete reboot the machine and remove the USB installation media.
+When the install is complete reboot the machine and remove the USB installation media.

 Reboot and login, start a terminal and do a software update: